-In 1984, Meg saw the movie "Romancing the Stone" and realized how much she wanted to be a write historical romance novels, just like the character Joan Wilder.
+In 1984, Meg saw the movie "Romancing the Stone" and realized how much she wanted to write historical romance novels, just like the character Joan Wilder.
 She researched this field all through high school and college, but she was too shy to show the books she wrote to anyone.

 Finally, in 1994, her father died.
 That's when Meg realized that life is too short not to try to pursue your dreams.
 So the day she got home from his funeral, she sent out her first manuscript.
 It was rejected.